 What will we do?
 What will success look like?
 How are we tracking?
 2.3.
-The Crater Lakes Precinct and other areas of tourism potential We will understand our role in tourism and have masterplans for our honeypot tourism sites.
+The Crater Lakes Precinct a and other areas of tourism potent ial We will understand our role in tourism and have masterplans for our honeypot tourism sites.
 Council will have endorsed its role in tourism and masterplans will have been adopted for all of our key natural and manmade tourist attractions, including reviews as to management.
 Co-custodianship of Blue Lake/ Warwar is now in place and is being considered as part of the Crater Lakes Activation Plan.
 Advocacy with State Government and relevant potential partners about opportunities is ongoing in accordance with our updated Partnership Priorities and Advocacy document 2024 - 2025.
 2.4.
-Recognition of our indoor a nd outdoor sporting assets and our adventurous opportunities We will hold six regional standard community or sporting events in the new Community Recreation Hub annually.
+Recognition of our indoor a and outdoor sporting assets and our adventurous opportunities Kee and a second second that have We will hold six regional standard community or sporting events in the new Community Recreation Hub annually.
 Six annual events held and an assessment provided annually to council on the economic, social and cultural impact of events.
 Key outdoor sporting events that have been held include Gravity Mountain Bikes, 100 Mile Classic, BMX State Titles, Inside Line Mountain Bikes, Blue Lake Fun Run, Legends of the Lake and Eruption/ Disc Golf.
 Wulanda Recreation and Convention Centre hosted the SA Swim Championships.
 2.5.
-Focusing on activation, revitalisation and placemaking in our CBD Develop a traffic model for the CBD.
-The traffic model assists in development assessment and the provision of design briefs for potential redevelopment sites in the CBD.
-CBD Guiding Principles 2022 completed and endorsed.
-CBD Accessibility Audit and Shared Path Masterplan have been completed and endorsed.
+Focusing on activation, rev italisation and placemaking in ou ir CBD V CBD Guiding Principles 2022